13 Jul 2026, Mon

 a police car parked on the side of the road

-This wasn’t a split-second mistake.
-It was an 11-mile chase.
-The pursuing officer ran 20 red lights and multiple stop signs.
-He had already been involved in three previous chases that ended in crashes, including one just 10 days earlier.
-He had also been suspended three times for violating department chase policies.
+Gomez died on Sept.
+28, 2022, at 31st and Kedzie after a police pursuit tore through city streets at speeds reaching 95 mph, in an area where the posted limit is typically 30 mph.
+This wasn’t a split-second judgment call.
+It was an 11-mile chase in which the pursuing officer ran 20 red lights and multiple stop signs.
+That same officer had already been involved in three previous chases that ended in crashes, including one just 10 days earlier, and had been suspended three times for violating department chase policies before this pursuit even happened.

-The suspects had allegedly committed multiple carjackings earlier that day, moving from McKinley Park to Pilsen and back again, even attempting to set fire to a stolen pickup truck.
+Chicago Police Department policy requires officers to weigh the need to immediately apprehend a suspect against the danger created for the public.
+That balancing test failed here, spectacularly.
+The suspects had allegedly committed multiple carjackings earlier that day, moving from McKinley Park to Pilsen and back again, and allegedly even attempted to set fire to a stolen pickup truck.
 Police later spotted the stolen Honda SUV and gave chase.
 The pursuit ended when the fleeing driver crashed into Gomez’s car.
-All four suspects were arrested.
-Two weapons were recovered.
+All four suspects were arrested, and two weapons were recovered from the scene.

-That leaves taxpayers and city leadership facing the consequences of their own pursuit policies and enforcement failures.
-The same officer is also a defendant in two other pending lawsuits tied to crashes during police pursuits.
+One alderman argued the suspects bore sole responsibility for what happened.
+But the city’s own attorneys acknowledged that the driver, who pleaded guilty to reckless homicide and is now serving 14 years, has no assets to compensate the victim’s family.
+That leaves taxpayers and city leadership facing the consequences of the department’s own pursuit policies and enforcement failures instead.
+The same officer involved in this chase is also named as a defendant in two other pending lawsuits tied to crashes during separate police pursuits.

 By Shawn Henry